Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Introduction

 \subsection{Related work}

 There has been a substantial amount of progress concerning applying machine learning techniques to linear or linearized inverse problems, particularly in the domain of natural image processing.
-However, nonlinear hyperbolic inverse problems are an entirely different class of problems, see e.g. \cite{caday1,KKL,KLU,Lassas,U} and references therein.
+However, nonlinear hyperbolic inverse problems are an entirely different class of problems, see e.g. \cite{caday1, KKL, KLU, Lassas, U} and references therein.
 A closely related recent work is \cite{gilton2019}, in which a neural network is trained as an additive term to regularize each iteration of a truncated Neumann series as a way to solve a linear reconstruction task.
 Our paper also uses truncated Neumann series as an approximation to the holomorphic operator function, but the introduced deep learning architecture is directly adapted from the Neumann series structure rather than regularizing it.
 There have been other prior works in the area of nonlinear inverse problems.
 In \cite{jin2017}, a deep neural network is constructed mimicking the structure of the filtered back projection algorithm for computerized tomography.
 In \cite{li2018}, neural networks are used for learning a nonlinear regularization term, also in the context of tomography.
-Deep neural networks have further been employed for inverse scattering problems, such as in \cite{li2018invscat,khoo2018,wei2019} and other related inverse problems in \cite{Antholzer,Arridge2019,Arridge1,Bubba,jin2017,Lunz}.
-In \cite{adler2017,fan2017}, deep neural networks are used to replace the iterations within optimization algorithms, such as primal-dual methods, for solving inverse problems.
-Our work has some similarities to this approach, since we take an existing iterative algorithm and use it as the basis for developing a deep learning strategy.
+Deep neural networks have further been employed for inverse scattering problems, such as in \cite{li2018invscat, khoo2018, wei2019} and other related inverse problems in \cite{Antholzer, Arridge2019, Arridge1, Bubba, jin2017, Lunz}.

+{\maartenbluefont Unrolled deep neural network architectures were first used to solve optimization problems \cite{gregor2010}, in particular, the iterative shrinkage algorithm (ISTA) \cite{Daubechies2004}; for a recent review, see \cite{monga2021}.
+Unrolling is a way to select a domain specific architecture for deep neural networks that approximates an operator given implicitly by an iterative scheme \cite[Sections~ 4.9.1 and 4.9.4]{Arridge1}.
+Usage of such architectures for solving inverse problems was outlined in \cite{adler2017} and \cite{putzky2017}, while further developments came in \cite{adler2018}.
+Our work has some similarities to unrolling, as we take an existing iterative algorithm and use it as the basis for developing a deep learning strategy.}